iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 ## what are preemptible VMs

 - These VMs can be taken away anytime if they are required anywhere else.
-- its a good way to save money, as they are cheaper.
+- its a good way to save money, as they are cheaper. *80% cheaper*.
 - **use cases**: VMs which mainly use to run long jobs with no human interactions.
 Make sure to start and stop the job in case of failure.
 Basically jobs running of preemptible VMs are to be fault tolerant.
 - It last only 24 hours, or sooner.
 - Automatic restart is not possible on preemptible VMs.
 - Preemptible instance cant live migrate to regular VMs.
 - your application has 30 seconds to exit gracefully.
 - Using preemptible Vms with instance group will bring back the VM automatically when its preempt.
+- You can't convert a non-preemptible instance into a preemptible one.
+This choice must be made at VM creation.

 ## Instance Group